 Financial Planning For Aging Parents

 Perhaps your parent is talking about downsizing, taking a long cruise, claiming Social Security benefits, or a friend of theirs is entering long-term care.
 These are situations that can provide an optimal moment to address their future financial needs and ways you can help them plan.
 Estate and financial planning for your future is best done in stages.
-Starting from the least uncomfortable inquiries to the most, questions you might ask your aging parents may include:
+You may want to talk to your aging parents about the following topics:

 How your parent responds to these inquiries will indicate their understanding of their financial situation.
 What if their answers are incomplete or they do not seem to map out their reality?
 In that case, you will need to carefully read through their financial statements, estate planning documents, and other relevant documents to better understand their desires and how to realistically help them.